5/1/2025

 speaker

-Good morning.
+Hi, good morning.
 This is Jarway on for Jeff.
-Just broadly thinking about the recent ACIP meeting, I was just wondering if you could comment broadly on some of the comments they have made, namely on CNV and its need for durability data and its implementation challenges and for COVID.
-Perhaps a possibility to move from universal recommendations to one that's risk-based.
-And then separately for the new checkpoint program, given the cost cuts that you guys are implementing, could you please share perhaps any potential to either add license or even partner that program in the future?
+Just broadly thinking about the recent ACIP meeting, I was just wondering if you could comment broadly on some of the comments they have made, you know, namely on CMV and its, you know, need for durability data and its implementation challenges and for COVID, perhaps the possibility to move from universal recommendation to one that's risk-based.
+And then, separately for the new checkpoint program, given the cost cuts that you guys are not implementing, could you please share perhaps any potential to either out-license or even partner in that program in the future?
+Thanks.

 speaker